prmadev/prma/content/posts/tragedy_of_the_tech_stacks.md

 Sarah, now even more puzzled than before, directs her confusion towards Tom, questioning whether he's in the process of recruiting {{<lang `Elm`>}} developers.
 Once again, Tom's response is resolute: "Absolutely not!
 Where could I possibly locate a pool of {{<lang `Elm`>}}-savvy developers?
 However, we're actively seeking out {{<lang `JavaScript`>}} experts!" (once more, a language name sufficiently distanced from any existing real-world instances).

-After a brief moment of contemplation, Sarah bursts out, <q cite="sarah"> What about me?</q>
+After a brief moment of contemplation, Sarah bursts out, <q> What about me?</q>

 Tom responds with a shake of his head, stating, "Oh, that wouldn't work.
 You see, for any given application, we require a team of 20 individuals to consistently handle maintenance and bug fixes.
 Where on earth would we come across 20 {{<lang `Elm`>}} developers?"